 Pushers are designed to apply forward force in space toward objects while pushing the opposite force into empty space and away from the handlers.

 Gregarine excrement is used for intergalactic travel.
 When the substance is touched, wormholes of varying sizes and shapes open.
 When collected and kept in zero gravity scientists can manipulate the substance to create stable portals.
-Amazing what one critters poop can do and when collected from deep space can be sold for an off worlder retirement.
+Amazing what one critter’s poop can do when collected from deep space and can be sold for an off-worlder retirement.

 Pushing galactic alien poop is a dream compared to working with Space Debris.
 Large amounts of debris collect along the gravitational pulls of different planets and block space travel and off world production ships.
 Our job is to move the debris into collection bins that are dumped onto uninhabitable moons throughout whatever solar system we work.